DanielCardonaRojas/turnstatClient/readme.md

   showinfo                 Get information about service users or slots,
                            defaults to services
-  periodic                 Create tickets forever not exceeding some limit callticket               Call any ticket by id
+  periodic                 Create tickets forever not exceeding some limit call                     Call any ticket by id print                    Print a ticket with some printer createuser               Create a user with a especific role (USER, AUDIT)
 ```

 However each command has its own help so for instance: